Suffolk Babies was created in the summer of 2016 as a community interest company with two main aims:

 We do not receive any funding whatsoever to run these workshops; we fund them entirely from our own enterprise activities, mainly through the profits we make from our classes run at the Suffolk Babies Centre in Kesgrave.

 Jo Cresdee, CEO, is a Fedant registered Antenatal teacher, baby massage instructor and baby yoga instructor with a background in Montessori teaching.
-Jo has worked in this area since 2011 building up a local business providing private antenatal classes and baby classes.
+She is also a qualified Personal Trainer, qualified Hypnobirthing Instructor and Doula.
+Jo has worked in this field since 2003, and in 2011 began building up a local business providing private antenatal classes and baby classes.
 The business was based on a licensed antenatal educational package and Jo originally taught in Woodbridge with one small class of 4 clients.
 At the point of setting up Suffolk Babies her business had grown to the point where nearly 500 clients attended per week (approximately 20% of women delivering at Ipswich Hospital).

 Emily Boyd, Director of Antenatal Education, has been a registered midwife for over 10 years.
 Working directly for the Ipswich NHS Trust as Practice Development Midwife she is able to bring insight into the needs of families in terms of education, as they approach labour and birth.